metlinskyi/web-forms/README.md

 ```

 Use links with {culture} tag.
-All values of href or src attributes with {culture}  tag will be replaced to current culture.
+All values of 'href' or 'src' attributes with {culture} tag will be replaced to current culture.

 ```ASP
 <a runat="server" href="~/{culture}/Account"><asp:Literal runat="server" Text="<%$ Resources: UI, AccountTitle %>" /></a>